 Mark starts with an introduction to the Lost Wax Process, otherwise known as ‘Italian method casting’; the same technique used to create all of the Great Renaissance bronzes.
-In essence, an object is sculpted in wax and a strong, heat resistant plaster cast or mould then constructed around it.
+In essence, an object is sculpted in wax and a strong, heat resistant ceramic or plaster cast or mould then constructed around it.
 The wax is burnt away (lost) and the resulting hollow filled with bronze.
-Larger objects, are constructed in plaster first, covered and shaped with wax and then further coated in the mould so that the resulting bronze is hollow.
+Larger objects are constructed first, covered and shaped with wax and then further coated in the mould so that the resulting bronze is hollow.

 We can make two pieces each and I decide on a small horse figurine, based on those painted at the prehistoric Lascaux Caves and a Mother Earth/Goddess figurine.
 Ginger shares my fascination with the Stone Age and makes a Celtic boar (which we dub the ‘boarosaurus’) and a fabulous Lady of Auxerre figurine.
 Quentin makes a Giocometti-style male figure and casts a singing bowl.
 Sculpting the clay is great fun and the day passes quickly as we become absorbed in creating.

-Once the sculpting is done we start coating our pieces with layers of crushed plaster (Molecite) of varying coarseness in order to build up enough strength to withstand the furnace and molten bronze.
+Once the sculpting is done we start coating our pieces with layers of ceramic shell (Molecite) of varying coarseness in order to build up enough strength to withstand the furnace and molten bronze.

 Losing the wax is achieved with a bloody great blow torch, then it is time to fire up the furnace and get the pieces ready for pouring the bronze.
 This is done by hand and two of us use a metal frame to lift and pour the cauldron of molten bronze.
 Not a job for the faint-hearted!